 Wipe away dirt as needed with a dry or lightly damp cloth.

-For a thorough clean, apply a warm damp to leather where dirt is found.
+For a thorough clean, use a warm damp cloth on the leather where dirt is found.
 Lather damp cloth in glycerine-based saddle soap (our favourite is Fiebing Company) and rub throughout bag, evenly and consistently.
 Rinse off the soap with a damp cloth.
 Avoid soaking the leather.
 For areas which are soaked, dry off with a cloth.
 Do not let soaking wet leather sit, especially in cold and damp areas as this may encourage growth of mold or make the leather dry out.

 Apply conditioner after washing, becoming soaked, or as needed.
 If the leather looks dry, dirty or lifeless, or feels brittle it needs to be conditioned.Conditioning dried leather helps to repair and prevent cracking.